Friday, September 13, 2013

 Horseback Riding Safety Precautions

+Around 2 million people own horses in the US, wherein 238,000 are into breeding, 481,000 into competing, and 1.1 million in other activities.
+Horseback riding is a popular sport that is both fun and risky.
+Hence, you need to educate yourself on horseback riding safety before daring to sit on the back of such a magnificent animal.
 One of the most important things to remember when riding a horse is to stay alert and attentive.
 Be aware of the environment and your horse's response to your cues.
 Wearing an equestrian helmet is also necessary as it helps prevent serious head injuries during falls.
 Furthermore, you should wear bright colored clothes when riding at night for visibility.
 Other than your helmet, your footwear is the next most essential component of your riding attire.
-Opt for boots with about 1 to 1 ½ inch heels and low tread to prevent your foot from slipping through the stirrup.
+Opt for boots with about 1 to 1 ½ inch heels and low tread to prevent your foot from slipping...

 Thursday, August 1, 2013